-Wondering how to invest in lead?
-Our brief overview explains how to get started.
+Wondering how to get into lead metal investing?
+Our brief overview explains supply and demand dynamics and how to get started.

-Invest in lead: Supply and demand
+Lead metal investing: Supply and demand

 As mentioned, most lead is currently consumed by the lead-acid battery industry.
 These batteries are mainly used to power vehicles, but are also used in emergency systems, computers, forklifts and other equipment.
 In addition, lead is found in remote-access power systems, load-leveling systems and compounds used in the glass and plastics industries.

 The International Lead and Zinc Study Group says that 2018 global refined lead consumption came in at about 11.73 million tonnes, up slightly from 2017.
 European demand remained stable last year, while increases in Austria, Italy and Poland balanced reductions in France and the Czech Republic.